Work ethic: Capitalist view

+Even if the death of work were to happen due to technological advancement that eliminates the need for people to work, the desire to stay actively involved in some form of activity is not bound to any particular phasing out of its existence.

 Anti-capitalist view

 Countercultural groups and communities have challenged these values in recent decades.

 The French Leftist philosopher André Gorz (1923–2007) wrote:

 "The work ethic has become obsolete.
 It is no longer true that producing more means working more, or that producing more will lead to a better way of life.

 The connection between more and better has been broken; our needs for many products and services are already more than adequately met, and many of our as-yet-unsatisfied needs will be met not by producing more, but by producing differently, producing other things, or even producing less.
 This is especially true as regards our needs for air, water, space, silence, beauty, time and human contact.

 Neither is it true any longer that the more each individual works, the better off everyone will be.
 In a post-industrial society, not everyone has to work hard in order to survive, though may be forced to anyway due to the economic system.
 The present crisis has stimulated technological change of an unprecedented scale and speed: 'the micro-chip revolution'.
 The object and indeed the effect of this revolution has been to make rapidly increasing savings in labour, in the industrial, administrative and service sectors.
 Increasing production is secured in these sectors by decreasing amounts of labour.
 As a result, the social process of production no longer needs everyone to work in it on a full-time basis.
 The work ethic ceases to be viable in such a situation and workbased society is thrown into crisis."

 Anti-capitalists believe that the concept of "hard work" is meant by capitalists to delude the working class into becoming loyal servants to the elite, and that working hard, in itself, is not automatically an honorable thing, but only a means to creating more wealth for the people at the top of the economic pyramid.
 In the Soviet Union, the regime portrayed work ethic as an ideal to strive for.